The Super Nintendo Entertainment

 superb handling make this a joy to play.
 Also another Gameboy update

 to the arcade original.
-New versions of this are still being made
+Newer versions of this have/and are still being made

-today on the likes of PS2 and GC.
+today with the likes of PS2 and GC.